Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Final Thoughts

-For those who do not have an active lifestyle, a fenced-in yard, or the desire to spend significant time caring for a dog’s coat we recommend seeking another breed.
+So, is the Westiepoo the right dog for you?
+For those who do not have an active lifestyle, a fenced-in yard, or the desire to spend significant time caring for a dog’s coat, we recommend seeking another breed.

-But if you are a dog-lover with allergies, and are attracted to the idea of an independent, high-energy canine that will love being groomed and showered with attention — you might have found your perfect match!
+But if you are a dog-lover with allergies and are attracted to the idea of an independent, high-energy canine that will love being groomed and showered with attention, you might have found your perfect match!

-Featured Image Credit: Lakers, Shutterstock
+Featured Image By: Lakers, Shutterstock